It’s time for the next instalment of our cream making recipes, this one using emulsifying wax.

 Keep pouring and whisking until all the waters are incorporated into the oils.
 As they are still hot they will have a thin texture, a bit like milk.

-Keep whisking until it starts to thicken, then add in your vitamin E and essential oils.
+Keep whisking until it starts to thicken, then add in your vitamin E, essential oils and preservatives (I use Preservative Eco sold by Aromantic).

 Spoon into jars, swirl the top and that’s all there is to it!